-- Patient-Centered Outcomes Research Institute Fee Beginning with plan years that end after Sept.
-30, 2012, the ACA imposes a new fee on commercial health insurers and self-funded plans.
+- ▶ Patient-Centered Outcomes Research Institute Fee (PCORI) Beginning with plan years that end after Sept.
+30, 2012, the ACA imposes a new fee on commercial health insurers and self-insured plans.
 This fee is \$1 per covered life for the first year, \$2 per covered life for the second year, and indexed to medical inflation thereafter.
-The nominal fee is rolled into the premium rates and is not called out separately on the invoice.
-The fee helps to fund research on the comparative effectiveness of medical treatments conducted by the new Patient-Centered Outcomes Research Institute (PCORI). - ▶ Insurer Fee Collected from health insurance issuers based on certain net written health premiums for fully insured groups.
+The fee helps to fund research on the comparative effectiveness of medical treatments conducted by the new Patient-Centered Outcomes Research Institute (PCORI). - ▶ Insurer Fee Collected from health insurance issuers based on certain net written health insurance premiums for fully insured groups.
 The new fee is expected to total \$8 billion in 2014 for all insurers, increasing to \$14.3 billion in 2018, and increasing by the rate of premium growth thereafter.
 Based on industry estimates, the impact on premium is approximately 2.3 percent.
-The Insurer Fee will fund premium tax subsidies for low-income individuals and families who purchase insurance through Health Benefit Exchanges. - ▶ Transitional Reinsurance Fee For years 2014 to 2016, the ACA imposes a fee on insurers to finance reinsurance payments for individual market coverage (totaling \$25 billion).
-The fee will be assessed on a per capita basis.
+The Insurer Fee will fund premium tax subsidies for low-income individuals and families who purchase insurance through Health Benefit Exchanges. - ▶ Transitional Reinsurance Fee For years 2014 to 2016, the ACA imposes a fee on insurers and then distributes the funds to insurers in the non-grandfathered individual market that disproportionately attract individuals at risk for high medical costs.
+The intent is to spread the financial risk across all health insurers to provide greater financial stability.
 The health reform law specifies the total amounts of the Reinsurance Fee that must be collected for the Reinsurance Program: \$12 billion in 2014, \$8 billion in 2015 and \$5 billion in 2016, totaling \$25 billion.
-States may also charge a Reinsurance Fee.
+States are permitted to increase these fees at their discretion.
 Based on industry estimates, the average projected cost is approximately \$6 per member/per month in 2014, which then decreases each year for the subsequent two years.